seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 merged in the sea.
 In other words, where the holy life is lived out to the full, Nibbāna is right there.
-That is why Venerable *Nanda*, who earnestly took up the holy life encouraged by the Buddha's promise of heavenly nymphs, attained *Arahant*-hood almost in spite of himself.
+That is why Venerable *Nanda*, who earnestly took up the holy life encouraged by the Buddha's promise of heavenly nymphs, attained *arahanthood* almost in spite of himself.
 At last he approached the Buddha and begged to relieve him of the onus of his promise.
 This shows that when one completes the training in the Holy Life, one is already in Nibbāna.
 Only when the training is incomplete, can one go to heaven.